-- (1) Acquisition price represents the actual or implied purchase price for the joint venture. - We acquired our interest from The McGraw-Hill Companies, or MHC.
-MHC is a tenant at the property and accounted for approximately 14.6% of property's annualized rent at June 30, 2007.
-We do not manage this joint venture. - As a result of exceeding the performance thresholds set forth in our joint venture agreement with SITQ, our economic stake in the property was increased to 66.175% in August 2006. - (4) Under a tax protection agreement established to protect the limited partners of the partnership that transferred 1515 Broadway to the joint venture, the joint venture has agreed not to adversely affect the limited partners' tax positions before December 2011.
-One tenant, whose leases end between 2008 and 2015, represents approximately 85.4% of this joint venture's annualized rent at June 30, 2007. - (5) We entered into an agreement to acquire Gramercy's interest at an implied value of \$1.0 billion.
-This transaction closed in August 2007. - (6) Effective November 2006, we deconsolidated this investment.
+(1) Acquisition price represents the actual or implied purchase price for the joint venture.

+(2) We acquired our interest from The McGraw-Hill Companies, or MHC.
+MHC is a tenant at the property and accounted for approximately 15.8% of the property's annualized rent at March 31, 2008.
+We do not manage this joint venture.
+(3)

+(3) As a result of exceeding the performance thresholds set forth in our joint venture agreement with SITQ, our economic stake in the property was increased to 66.175% in August 2006.
+See Note 19.

+(4) Under a tax protection agreement established to protect the limited partners of the partnership that transferred 1515 Broadway to the joint venture, the joint venture has agreed not to adversely affect the limited partners' tax positions before December 2011.
+One tenant, whose leases end between 2008 and 2015, represents approximately 85.7% of this joint venture's annualized rent at March 31, 2008.

+(5) Effective November 2006, we deconsolidated this investment.
 As a result of the recapitalization of the property, we were no longer the primary beneficiary under FIN 46(R).
-Both partners had the same amount of equity at risk and neither partner controlled the joint venture. - We invested approximately \$109.5 million in this asset through the origination of a loan secured by up to 47% of the interests in the property's ownership, with an option to convert the loan to an equity interest.
-Certain existing members have the right to re-acquire approximately 4% of the property's equity. - (8) Effective April 1, 2007, we deconsolidated this investment.
+Both partners had the same amount of equity at risk and neither partner controlled the joint venture.

+- (6) We invested approximately \$109.5 million in this asset through the origination of a loan secured by up to 47% of the interests in the property's ownership, with an option to convert the loan to an equity interest.
+Certain existing members have the right to re-acquire approximately 4% of the property's equity. - (7) Effective April 1, 2007, we deconsolidated this investment.
 As a result of the recapitalization of the property, we were no longer the primary beneficiary under FIN 46(R).
-Both partners had the same amount of equity at risk and neither partner controlled the joint venture. - (9) We have the ability to syndicate our interest down to 14.79%. - (10) We, along with Gramercy, together as tenants-in-common, acquired a fee interest in 2 Herald Square.
-The fee interest is subject to a long-term operating lease.
+Both partners had the same amount of equity at risk and neither partner controlled the joint venture. - (8) We have the ability to syndicate our interest down to 14.79%. - (9) We, along with Gramercy, together as tenants-in-common, acquired a fee interest in 2 Herald Square.
+The fee interest is subject to a long-term operating lease. - (10) We, along with Gramercy, together as tenants-in-common, acquired a fee and leasehold interest in 885 Third Avenue.
+The fee and leasehold interests are subject to a long-term operating lease. - (11) The property is subject to a 13-year triple-net lease arrangement with a single tenant.

 SL Green Realty Corp.
-Notes to Condensed Consolidated Financial Statements (Unaudited) June 30, 2007
+Notes to Condensed Consolidated Financial Statements (Unaudited) March 31, 2008